jingzzzzz/jing.zhu.github.io/_datasets/distance-dataset.md

 #date: 2014-01-01
 ---

 Datasets constructed based on KITTI and NuScenes object detection datasets.
 For each object in the RGB image, we calculate a object-specific distance (in meters) from a set of LiDAR point clouds.
+For more details, please refer to [our paper](https://openaccess.thecvf.com/content_ICCV_2019/papers/Zhu_Learning_Object-Specific_Distance_From_a_Monocular_Image_ICCV_2019_paper.pdf).

 <img src="/images/DistanceDataset.png" alt="drawing" align="left" width="600" height="350"/>